 Please be mindful that not all dogs are suited to an off-leash area.
 Some can become overwhelmed by the other dogs and their activities.
 This can lead to fear or aggression.
 You can find out more from the RSPCA’s website, and/or you are welcome to contact one of Council’s Animal Management Officers.

 Available for unleashed dogs from 12am to 7am daily.
 Dogs are not to use the oval when it is being used for sport or training.

 Located at the northern end of Avalon Beach Reserve, this fully fenced dog off-leash area is medium sized, with plenty of room for dogs to run freely.

 Beacon Hill Reserve is open to unleashed dogs from 11pm - 8.30am weekdays and 11pm - 7.30am weekends.

-Unleashed dogs permitted when conducting dog training sessions within the fenced areas.
+Unleashed dogs permitted when conducting dog training sessions.
 At all other times dogs must be leashed.

 This dog park at Curl Curl includes a large grassed open space where dogs are permitted off leash 24hrs.